 Other Software and technology used

-The site has been developed using Adobe Creative Suite Premium.
 The website uses www.godsweb.co.uk as the host, great features at unparalleled prices.
 They've generally been a helpful, reliable and excellent Christian company to deal with - highly recommended.

 We have also used the free jquery audio scripts from here - pupunzi